spotinst/help/src/docs/elastigroup/getting-started/elastigroup-for-azure.md

 To get started with Spot Elastigroup on Azure, begin by connecting your Spot Account with Azure.

-Note that you can take a Demo tour of the console before connecting your account, by selecting the `Get a Console Walkthrough` from the Cloud Provider selection screen.
+Note that you can take a demo tour of the console before connecting your account, by selecting the `Get a Console Walkthrough` from the _Cloud Provider_ window.